therkreddy/myAgrotech/README.md

 Steps to get this project:

-Make sure you have node, npm , and git set up on local already (run node --v, npm --v to verify if it is, Best to have latest)
+Make sure you have node, npm , bower, and git set up on local already (run node --v, npm --v to verify if it is, Best to have latest)

+For bower package manager : npm install bower

 * git clone https://github.com/therkreddy/myAgrotech.git